rerokai/mpovt-by/README.md

-# JSC "MPOVT" Web App
+# OJSC "MPOVT" Web App

 A modern, visually-rich website for the commercial property rental division of OAO "MPOVT".
 Built with React, Vite, and Tailwind CSS, this project delivers a premium, adaptive user experience for showcasing available rental spaces, amenities, and company advantages.